Road traffic injury is the leading cause of death for those aged 5 – 29.

 It understands that people are fragile, that they make mistakes and that we need to build a system with layers of protection around them.
 In doing so it puts human life and health at the centre of how we design and manage our roads.

 The Vision Zero for road casualties flows from a “Safe Systems” approach that has been adopted in many other industries and modes of transport to great effect.
-There are almost zero fatalities per billion miles in rail, compared to an overall rate of 5.4 on road transport (2018) with far higher levels for those walking, cycling and riding motorcycles .
+There are almost zero fatalities per billion miles in rail, compared to an overall rate of 4.7 deaths per billion vehicle miles for road transport (2024) with far higher levels for those walking, cycling and riding motorcycles .

 Vision Zero was pioneered in Sweden in 1997.
 Many cities have adopted their own versions since, including more than 30 US cities such as New York, San Francisco and Chicago.
 In the UK, Transport For London (TfL) has set itself a target that by 2041 no one will be killed or seriously injured on the capital’s roads.
 Liverpool also adopted Vision Zero in 2017.